 With 2 birthdays in the last 2 weeks, I’m sharing Social Distancing Birthday Ideas!
-Here are 5 ways to celebrate a quarantine birthday safely.
+Here are 5 ways to celebrate a birthday together but apart.

 This 2020 year is not what any of us planned.
 We may be sheltering in place, in quarantine or whatever else you want to call it.
 But at the root of it, this season is not what we thought it would be.